Jackshan-Venujan/Traffic-Light-simplified/README.md

 Output label file: `ann_path.name.replace('.jpg.json', '.txt')` — e.g., `dayClip1--00001.jpg.json` → `dayClip1--00001.txt`.

-**Why:** YOLOv8 cannot read Supervisely JSON.
+YOLOv8 cannot read Supervisely JSON.
 It only reads its own `.txt` label format.
 This cell is the central data conversion step.

 ---

 ### Cell 11 — Sequence-Aware Train / Validation Split (85 / 15)

-**What:** Splits training data into a training set (85%) and a validation set (15%) using **sequence-aware splitting**.
+Splits training data into a training set (85%) and a validation set (15%) using **sequence-aware splitting**.

 **The problem:** The LISA dataset is dashcam footage.
 Consecutive frames (e.g., `dayClip5--00042.jpg`, `dayClip5--00043.jpg`, `dayClip5--00044.jpg`) are nearly identical — the car has barely moved.
 A random image-level split would place these near-identical frames on both sides of the train/val boundary.
 The model would appear to have very high validation accuracy simply because it memorised frames it effectively saw in training.
 This is called **data leakage**.

 **Solution:** Extract the sequence name from the filename stem using `.split('--')[0]` (e.g., `dayClip5`).
 Group all frames of a sequence together, then split by sequence (18 unique sequences) rather than by individual frame.
 Entire sequences go either to train or to val, never split across both.

-**Exception handling:** A stratified split (ensuring each class appears in both halves) fails when a class appears in only one sequence.
+A stratified split (ensuring each class appears in both halves) fails when a class appears in only one sequence.
 With only 18 sequences this happens for `warning` and background clips.
 A `try/except` block catches the `ValueError` and falls back to a plain (non-stratified) split.

 ---

 ### Cell 12 — Oversample the Warning Class

-**What:** Counts warning-class images in the training set.
+Counts warning-class images in the training set.
 Calculates how many additional copies are needed to bring warning from 2.8% to ~10% of the training set.
 Creates **symbolic links** (not file copies) to warning-dominant images, with suffixes `_over1`, `_over2`, etc.

 **Symlink:** A symlink is a pointer to an existing file.
 It uses almost no disk space while appearing as a real file to the training process.
 Oversampling via symlinks saves approximately 20 GB of disk space compared to copying files.

-**Why:** At 2.8%, warning lights are so rare that the model sees far too few examples to learn them reliably.
+At 2.8%, warning lights are so rare that the model sees far too few examples to learn them reliably.
 Without oversampling, warning mAP@50 would be significantly lower.
 Cell 18 results show oversampling worked: warning achieved mAP@50 = 0.843.

 ---

 ### Cell 13 — Create `data.yaml`

-**What:** Writes a YAML configuration file at `yolo_dataset/data.yaml` with the following structure:
+Writes a YAML configuration file at `yolo_dataset/data.yaml` with the following structure:

 ```yaml
 train: /absolute/path/yolo_dataset/images/train